Dr. Keen

 June 9 2008

-Cyber Defense Threat: Misleading Applications
+Cyber Defense Threats: Misleading Applications

 Misleading applications are a type of malware that mimics anti-virus or anti-spyware software.
 They can install themselves when you are browsing the Internet.
 Or, they can trick you into installing them by imitating valid software.
 They often try to look like a typical system alert message and can be very convincing.